yes-labs/projects/README.md

 We have a [Code of Conduct](https://github.com/yes-labs/projects/CODE_OF_CONDUCT.md), please check it out and understand we will be taking it seriously.
-Discussions about politics can often get passionate so please take care to keep things on topic, be sensitive to other peoples perspectives and try to give others the benefit of the doubt.
+Discussions about politics can often get passionate so please take care to keep things on topic, be sensitive to other people's perspectives and try to give others the benefit of the doubt.
 If you feel like anyone has crossed a line please email me at [dale@arandomurl.com](dale@arandomurl.com) and it will be dealt with seriously and confidentially.